 - Rear angle of tent

 - Having to climb over tent mate if rear sleeper

 - No loops to secure poles at the base of the tent.

 - No vent at the peak of the tent which we feel would decrease condensation.

-If weight is your main consideration there are other ultralights that will suit you better.
-But if you are looking for a large lightweight tent, the MSR Fast Stash could be for you.
-The tent is large enough for two but is light enough with the ability to use hiking poles to erect it and could be used as a very spacious one person shelter.
+If weight is your primary consideration, other ultralights will suit you better.
+But if you are looking for a sizeable lightweight tent, the MSR Fast Stash could be for you.
+The tent is large enough for two but is light enough to use hiking poles to erect it and could be used as a very spacious one-person shelter.

 Backwoods wanderer with a passion for backpacking, hiking, kayaking, and exploring the wilds of the Catskills and Adirondacks in New York.
 A Catskill 3500 Club Member and Adirondack Forty-Sixer.
 Climbed Mount Rainier.
 Professionally an Exercise Physiologist.